ivan-gavran/ivan-gavran.github.io/_posts/2023-08-25-0026_robotic_systems_FM.markdown

 ---

 This is a summary of the introduction to my PhD thesis defense talk.
-The talk was based on my work at Max Planck Institute for Software Systems, where I was exploring how one can combine formal methods (FM) and autnomous systems.
+The talk was based on my work at Max Planck Institute for Software Systems, where I was exploring how one can combine formal methods (FM) and autonomous systems.

 <figure style="width:90%">
   <img